RYA – Recognised Training Centre & RYA Pathway Club

 In 2016 we added the 2 Visions to the Fleet and sold off two very old GP14s.

 Powerboat L1/L2 and Safety Boat courses are run each year, usually facilitating at least 6 -9 members in this area.
 Our difficulty is the measure of our success in sailing in that finding a weekend to complete the course is difficult as the RIBs are often in use !
 We are now targeting this training early or late in the season.
 We also secured a 4th RIB for the Club in 2015.
+Engines are refreshed every few years to ensure all resources are operating at peak efficiency.

-Around all of these activities the Club also promotes the ongoing training requirements for First Aid, Club Race Officers, Rules awareness and Safeguarding – Child Protection.
+To support all of these activities the Club also promotes the ongoing training requirements for First Aid, Club Race Officers, Rules awareness and Safeguarding – Child Protection.
 This governance is also provided by our Clubmark accreditation awarded by SportNI.
 Re-validated in March 2016

 N.B.
 Volunteers undertaking relevant roles in the regulated sector, e.g. schools, healthcare, nursing homes, childminders, are required by law to apply for Disclosures.
 There is currently no legal requirement for other private or voluntary organisations to ask their staff or volunteers to apply for Disclosures.